Jennifer Winget: Early work (1995–2009)

 Winget started her career as a child actor with the 1995 film Akele Hum Akele Tum and later appeared as a School kid in 1997 film Raja Ki Aayegi Baraat which starring Rani Mukerji.
 At the age of 15 she was seen in the 2000 film Raja Ko Rani Se Pyar Ho Gaya as Tanu, and then appeared as a supporting actor in the Indian film Kuch Naa Kaho at the age of 18.
 Later, she went on to work in various Indian TV shows.
 Winget's big break as the lead in television came with the show Karthika, where she played the role of a struggling singer who dreams of making it big.

 She later starred in Kasautii Zindagii Kay, where she played Sneha, the daughter of the protagonists Shweta Tiwari and her performance was praised.
 Then she replaced Kavita Kaushik as Natasha in Kyaa Hoga Nimmo Kaa.
 In 2007, she was seen playing Svetlana in StarPlus popular drama Kahin To Hoga.
-From 2007–2009 she was portrayed the female protagonist Ganga Bhatia in StarPlus drama Sangam.
+From 2007 to 2009 she was portrayed the female protagonist Ganga Bhatia in StarPlus drama Sangam.

 In 2008, she participated in Star One's dance reality show Zara Nach Ke Dikha 1 and emerged as the Winner of the show.
 After winning the former, she hosted the second season of the show along with Dekh India Dekh and the comedy Laughter Ke Phatke both 2009–2010.